Firework (song): Live performances

 Perry performed "Firework" live for the first time on the Late Show with David Letterman on August 24, 2010.
 On November 7, 2010, she performed the song at the 2010 MTV Europe Music Awards held in Madrid, Spain on November 7, 2010, in an outdoor performance in the front of the Puerta de Alcalá monument.
 Perry also performed the song again in the United Kingdom, this time on the chat show Paul O'Grady Live on November 12, 2010, the BBC Radio 1 Teen Awards on November 14, 2010, and at the American Music Awards of 2010.
 She performed "Firework" at the 2010 annual Victoria's Secret Fashion Show which aired on November 30, 2010.
 Perry's performance of "Firework" on Willkommen bei Mario Barth aired December 4, 2010, in Germany, a performance that was recorded in October 2010.
 She appeared on The Ellen DeGeneres Show on December 8, 2010, to perform an acoustic version of the song.
-Also, she performed the song in the 2010 VH1 Divas show at the closing of the event.
-Perry also performed the acoustic version on the 12th Annual A Home for the Holidays special on CBS.

 On May 1, 2011, Perry sang "Firework" at the 53rd TV Week Logie Awards in Australia.
 The song is featured on the set list of the California Dreams Tour.
-Perry performed the song at as part of a Live Lounge special for BBC Radio 1's Fearne Cotton on March 19, 2012, along with "Part of Me", "The One That Got Away", "Thinking of You" and "Niggas in Paris".
+Perry performed the song as part of a Live Lounge special for BBC Radio 1's Fearne Cotton on March 19, 2012, along with "Part of Me", "The One That Got Away", "Thinking of You" and "Niggas in Paris".
 On October 13, 2012, Perry performed the song as a duet with Jodi DiPiazza, an 11-year-old girl with autism, as part of the Night of Too Many Stars benefit, later broadcast on Comedy Central.
-For Obama's 2012 presidential candidacy, Perry performed several of her hit songs dressed as a ballot, including "Teenage Dream", "Firework", and "Wide Awake".
+For Barack Obama's 2012 presidential candidacy, Perry performed several of her hit songs dressed as a ballot, including "Teenage Dream", "Firework", and "Wide Awake".
 Expressing solidarity for his campaign, the box next to Obama's name was shaded.

-Perry was the headliner of Super Bowl XLIX halftime show, which took place on February 1, 2015, and "Firework" was the last song of the performance.
+On May 25, 2014, Perry performed the song as her encore at BBC Radio 1's Big Weekend in Glasgow.
+She was the headliner of Super Bowl XLIX halftime show, which took place on February 1, 2015, and "Firework" was the last song of the performance.

-On January 20, 2021, Perry performed the song in front of the Lincoln Memorial during the "Celebrating America" inaugural concert special commemorating the Inauguration of Joe Biden as the 46th President of the United States, closing out the show.
+On May 27, 2017, Perry performed the song at BBC Radio 1's Big Weekend in Hull.
+On January 20, 2021, she sang it in front of the Lincoln Memorial during the "Celebrating America" inaugural concert special commemorating the Inauguration of Joe Biden as the 46th President of the United States, closing out the show.
 A massive firework display was coordinated to appear near the Washington Monument, to serve as a backdrop for her performance.

+On May 7, 2023, Perry performed it along with "Roar" at the Coronation Concert outside Windsor Castle in celebration of the coronation of King Charles III and Queen Camilla.
+She also sang "Firework" as the finale for her residency Play and her tours the California Dreams Tour, the Prismatic World Tour, Witness: The Tour, and The Lifetimes Tour.